 In 2011, this procedure was tested in five regions (West Sweden, Skåne, Norrbotten, Gotland, and Halland).
 Eleven more regions followed in 2012, leaving Stockholm Region, including the city of Stockholm, as the only region in which the model is yet to be implemented.

-Regional governments provide 15 percent of the total public expenditure on culture.
+Regional governments provide 14 percent of the total public expenditure on culture.

 The County Administrative Boards (länsstyrelser) are 21 government agencies representing the national government on the regional level on issues for which there is no other body of the national government on that level.
 This includes responsibilities in the areas of natural environment and cultural heritage (since the National Heritage Board does not have regional branches).
-Each County Administrative Board is headed by a governor (landshövding) appointed by the national government.
+Each County Administrative Board is headed by a County Governor (landshövding) appointed by the national government.

 Comments are closed.